nginx/njs-acme/README.md

 ```

 This configuration will request `/acme/auto` every 90 seconds.
 If the certificate is nearing expiry, it will be automatically renewed.

+When deploying in Kubernetes you can use [liveness-check](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request) similarly to periodically request  `/acme/auto`.

+We also recommend to use a persistent storage for certificates and keys.

 ## Development